Who Am I?

 Who was Kreed?

-Now three years after his passing, we have dedicated ourselves to helping those with behavioral challenges no matter what your medical needs are or age.
+Now three years after his passing, I have dedicated myself to helping those with behavioral challenges no matter what their medical needs are or age.
 While we serve individuals with autism, we also specialize in individuals with both behavioral and medical needs, including Dravet Syndrome and other seizure disorders, terminal diagnosis, cerebral palsy, Downs Syndrome and many other medical/behavioral disorders.
-We also specialize in complex communication disorders and those who use Augmentative and Alternative Communication (AAC).
+We also specialize in trauma and complex communication disorders and those who use Augmentative and Alternative Communication (AAC).